ericnabofa/toDo_App/README.md

-# Eric Nabofa's To-Do App
+# To-Do App

-Welcome to the **Eric Nabofa To-Do App**, a simple and intuitive task management application built with Laravel.
+Welcome to the **To-Do App**, a simple and intuitive task management application built with Laravel.
 This application is designed to help users organize and track their tasks efficiently.

 ## Table of Contents